Skip to Content

 Indian Corn Cakes – Harvest Cake Recipe – Thanksgiving Centerpiece

-The only problem with this harvest cake recipe is keeping the kiddies from eating the cakes until it’s time to serve this sweet Thanksgiving dessert.
+In fact, the only problem with making this harvest cake recipe is keeping the kiddies from eating the cakes until it’s time to serve this sweet Thanksgiving dessert.

-These Indian corn cakes require normal baking and then some creative crafting and you’ll be able to serve them for Thanksgiving.
+These Indian corn cakes require a little baking and some creative crafting to make a Thanksgiving dessert you’ll be able to serve for the holiday.

 Yellow cake mix, frosting, Reese's pieces, peanuts, frosting, corn stalks, jute and toothpicks.

-To make this harvest cake recipe, you will need the following ingredients:
+To make this harvest cake recipe, you will need the following ingredients and tools:

 • Toothpicks